Nyansa/sample-code/AP-CoChannel-Neighbors-Report/README.md

 --csvoutput folder/FileName.csv

---validation false (only needed if the used endpoint uses a self signed certificate)
+--validation true/false (optional - only needed if the used endpoint uses a self signed certificate)